-These observations are not new to anthropologists and cultural historians.17 Under the influence of a biological evolutionary model,18 some economists and legal scholars have also suggested that the existence and endurance of such phenomena as corporate governance require a historical explanation.19 An economic discussion should take precedence in any analysis of corporate governance practices because these human creations are central in a country's economic life and because it is important to understand the cost-minimizing purposes of the practices.20 That discussion, however, can be complemented by cultural and historical explanations.
+These observations are not new to anthropologists and cultural historians.17 Under the influence of a biological evolutionary model, 18 some economists and legal scholars have also suggested that the existence and endurance of such phenomena as corporate governance require a historical explanation.19 An economic discussion should take precedence in any analysis of corporate governance practices because these human creations are central in a country's economic life and because it is important to understand the cost-minimizing purposes of the practices.20 That discussion, however, can be complemented by cultural and historical explanations that account for the endurance of certain features of these practices.

-An authoritative account of Western corporate governance marks the emergence of the corporation as the dominant form of business organization in the nineteenth century.21 According to this account, technological developments made possible the accomplishment of large, complex economic tasks, such as the construction and operation of national railroads.
+An authoritative account of Western corporate governance marks the emergence of the corporation as the dominant form of business organization in the nineteenth century.
+According to this account, technological developments made possible the accomplishment of large, complex economic tasks, such as the construction and operation of national railroads.
 Firms needed to grow significantly in order to attain the size necessary to use these technologies and to accomplish efficiently the tasks in national, as opposed to local, markets.
-Since technologies and related business practices worked successfully in many areas of economic life, small businesses increasingly ceded the field to large businesses as the latter could integrate many production and distribution functions into single firms in a costeffective manner.
+Since technologies and related business practices worked successfully in many areas of economic life, small businesses increasingly ceded the field to large businesses as the latter could integrate many production and distribution functions into single firms in a cost-effective manner.